mirkokiefer/async-iterators/README.md

 An async iterator is an object with a `next(cb)` method.
 Invoking the method should return the next item of an underlying data source.
+The callback should be a function of type `function(err, value)`.
+If the iterator has no more data to read, it will call the callback with `value == undefined`.

 Async iterators can easily be created from Node.js [Readable Streams](http://nodejs.org/api/stream.html#stream_class_stream_readable) by using [stream-iterator](https://github.com/mirkokiefer/stream-iterator).